LuisAlvar/AzureSecureClientAPISolution/README.md

       "dotnetRunMessages": true,
       "launchBrowser": true,
       "environmentVariables": {
-        "ASPNETCORE_ENVIRONMENT": "Development"
+        "ASPNETCORE_ENVIRONMENT": "Production"
       }
     }
   }
 }
 ```
-Run the applicaiton using **dotnet run** command
+Now, this is a manualy process still.
+To start we need to create a docker image.

-Or, we can create an docker image for a more production setting environment.
+When you create an Azure Key Vault you give it a name which becomes part of the Vault URL.
+For example, testazuekeyvault: https://testazurekeyvault.vault.azure.net/.

 ## Types of Docker Environment Variables
 There are two enviroment variable types: